 When you are sick or in need of medication, you may not feel like talking to your doctor for any length of time.
-So it may be wise to ask questions about common OTC medicines you might take - acetaminophen, ibuprofen, allergy medicines, OTC cold products, and medicines for constipation - before illness strikes.
+So it may be wise to ask questions about common OTC medicines you might take before illness strikes:

 Is There a Best Time to Take A Medication?

-If possible, take medications that are given only once a day right after a feeding when your baby will have the longest period without nursing; for many women this is the last feeding of the night before the infant's bedtime.
-Your doctor and pediatrician are always the best resource for questions regarding timing of drug use during breastfeeding.
+For some medications, your doctor may suggest you take your medication given only once-a-day right after a feeding when your baby will have the longest period without nursing.
+For many women this is the last feeding of the night before the infant's bedtime.

-According to the LactMed database from the National Library of Medicine, at least 23 cases are reported in the literature in which infants (ages not stated) were breastfed during maternal ibuprofen use with no adverse effects reported.
+- According to the LactMed database from the National Library of Medicine, at least 23 cases are reported in the literature in which infants (ages not stated) were breastfed during maternal ibuprofen use with no side effects reported.